-

 Alternative dispute resolution is well-established in Indonesia, with mechanisms such as arbitration and mediation being increasingly utilized for their efficiency and flexibility.
 The Indonesian National Board of Arbitration (BANI) is the country’s most prominent arbitration institution and administers both domestic and international arbitration proceedings under its own procedural rules.
 Furthermore, Indonesia facilitates the enforcement of foreign arbitral awards within its borders.

-Mediation has also gained traction in Indonesia as an effective means of dispute resolution.
+Mediation is also recognized as an effective means of dispute resolution.
 In many cases, Indonesian courts encourage parties to explore mediation as a means of settling disputes before resorting to litigation.

 Is there a statutory transfer mechanism available for sales or transfers of books of (re)insurance?
 If so briefly describe the process